Outdoor Activities To Do in Central Iowa

 50.)
 Knoxville Raceway (1000 N Lincoln St, Knoxville).
 Take in a sprint car race and cheer on the drivers!
 We once took our children to a practice night (free, beginning of every April) and our daughter developed a love for car racing.
 It’s a great way to spend a summer night.

 51.)
 Ashley Okland Star Playground (1895 E McKinley Ave, Des Moines).
 Situated within Ewing Park, it is an adaptive playground with rubber footing.
-There’s also nature trails nearby, a soap box derby track, and lilac garden.
+There are also nature trails nearby, a soapbox derby track, and a lilac garden.

 52.)
 Rotary Riverwalk Park (821 River Dr, Des Moines).
 There’s not much other than swings and great views of the city at this simple park, however, it provides easy access to walk across the Iowa Women of Achievement Bridge to see the dam, stroll through the Asian Gardens, and walk along the Des Moines River on the trail.

 53.)
-Great Des Moines Botanical Garden (909 Robert D. Ray Dr, Des Moines).
+Greater Des Moines Botanical Garden (909 Robert D. Ray Dr, Des Moines).
 This is an easy walk from the Rotary Riverwalk Park via the Riverwalk Trail.
-Take in the outdoor gardens and sculptures when the flowers are in bloom.
+Take in the outdoor gardens and sculptures when the flowers are in bloom at the botanical gardens.

 54.)
 Des Moines Arts Festival (Western Gateway Park).
-At the end of June every year, downtown becomes every art enthusiast dream.
+At the end of June every year, downtown becomes every art enthusiast’s dream.
 Paintings, sculptures, jewelry, food vendors, bands, and a children’s area.
-This annual event has become internationally known and is always at the top of our summer to do list.
+This annual event has become internationally known and is always at the top of our summer to-do list.